Lars Vilks: Free speech award

 In March 2015, Vilks received the Sappho Award from the Danish Free Press Society.
 The award ceremony took place under tight security in the Parliament wing of Christiansborg Palace.
 It was Vilks's first public appearance since the 2015 February attack.

 Death

 Vilks died in a car crash on 3 October 2021, in Markaryd, Sweden.
-He had been to Stocksund to meet and eat dinner with his friend, journalist Stina Lundberg Dabrowski.
-He was on his way home travelling in an unmarked police car with two police officers at the time their car crashed into a large truck and caught fire.
+He had been to Stocksund to have dinner with his friend, journalist Stina Lundberg Dabrowski.
+He was on his way home travelling in an unmarked police car with two police officers, at the time their car crashed into a large truck and caught fire.
 The two police officers from the South Region bodyguard group also died.